-I find some company management teams – decision makers (strategists) may not consistently act rationally about the intangible assets they have in play.
-No surprise, uh, especially how and why they frame particular business issues, challenges, and objectives the way they do, again, when IA’s are in play.
+There remain many company management teams which do not consistently act in a rational manner regarding their intangible assets in play…no surprise, uh, especially how and why they frame particular business issues, challenges, and objectives the way they do, again, when IA’s are in play.
 Intellectual, relationship, and structural capital are not quite akin to rocket science! https://kpstrat.com/wp-admin/post.php?post=6572

 The Nobel committee also praised Thaler for trying to “nudge” people and companies to make better decisions.
 But who, right-mindedly, would want someone leading any organization which they were literally or figuratively invested, to do otherwise?
 One need only to review business news over the previous ten days in October 2017, to see multiple examples of CEO’s, founders, boards, and c-suites acting, as Thaler describes, in systematically irrational ways, not once, but, consistently, and for extended periods of time.